Our Trip Through Vietnam

 There is so much pollution here!
 The skies are always grey, too because of it.
 A lot of people wear masks on their faces to block out the pollution.
 The masks do however make great, cheap gifts for my friends at home.

-Yesterday we went to Halong Bay.
+Now on to our next destination, Halong Bay.
 Our boat was so cool because we slept on it, so there were some cabins, and a deck.
 We had a buffet lunch, with the most courses I have ever seen.
 Everyone else had seafood.
 Except us.
 We had some very odd dishes, like taro cakes and vegetables we couldn’t name.
 We then went to a cave (we’ve now been in 3 caves in 5 days!).
 It was okay, although it’s called the Amazing Cave, so it’s obviously very popular.
 The boat was way more fun though.
-We went to a beach, and my dad and Ilani swam.
+We went to a beach, and my dad and brother swam.
 Why, I don’t know.
 I thought it was freezing.
 Dinner had about as many courses at lunch.
-They gave us dragon fruit for dessert.
+They gave us dragonfruit for dessert.
 It’s this really strange fruit that has a white inside with black polka dots.

 This morning I was woken up when the boat crashed into something.
 I don’t know what.
 We went out to a beautiful lagoon, where there were supposedly monkeys (I didn’t see any).
 We then went swimming!
 It was kind of cold, but still fun.